Blepharoplasty (Eyelid Surgery)

 Complications from the procedure are uncommon, but may include: infection, reaction to anesthesia, double or blurred vision for a few days, temporary swelling of the eyelids, tiny whiteheads and difficulty closing eyes when going to sleep.
 Uneven healing and scarring, and ectropion (pulling down of the lower lids) are very rare and may require surgical correction.
 Patients with thyroid problems, dry eye, high blood pressure, diabetes, detached retina, glaucoma or other health problems should consult with an ophthalmologist about eligibility.

-Will my insurance cover a blepharoplasty?
+Will my insurance cover Eyelid Surgery?

 We do not contract with any insurance companies.
 We are strictly private pay.